cornishcoder1/The-Green-Lorry/README.md

 Deployment was done at the start of the project to allow device testing throughout the development process.

-My <a href="https://cornishcoder1.github.io/The-Green-Lorry/" target="_blank" rel="noopener" aria-label="Link to open deployed site">project</a> was deployed via GitHub Pages as follows:
+My <a href="https://cornishcoder1.github.io/The-Green-Lorry/" aria-label="Link to open deployed site">project</a> was deployed via GitHub Pages as follows:

 1. Go to https://github.com and login
 2. Navigate to the required repository (The-Green-Lorry)